MSUSAzureAccelerators/Overdose-Prevention-Accelerator/README.md

 ### Upload data to be used by the function app

-  To upload the data used for the solution, follow these steps:
+  To upload the data used for the accelerator, follow these steps:

   1. Open the Data Lake (look in the resource group you used during the previous step for a resource with the name 'ooads{uniqueString}')
   1. Click the tab on the left column menu called Storage browser